tejas012321011/Training-Y22/Anshul Narwariya_220173/Submission.md

 - Password used to connect to host is "bandit0"(Given).<br>
 - We logout using "exit command".
 <h3>Level 0 to Level 1</h3>
-- In this level our next password is saved in a file "readme".
+- In this level our next password is saved in a file "readme".<br>
-- First we use "ls" to find files.
+- First we use "ls" to find files.<br>
-- Next we will use "cat readme" to open the file.
+- Next we will use "cat readme" to open the file.<br>
 <h3>Level 1 to Level 2</h3>